sparkymannthat/msal-node/README.md

 # Javascript Web App Sample

+Updated to run a devops pipeline after authentication .

 For javascript web applications that want access to resources like Azure DevOps REST API, they will have to support an authentication flow for their users.
 The [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js) (MSAL.js) enables javascript application developers to setup interactive authentication flows and obtain access tokens for API usage.

 ## Sample Application